submariner-io/submariner-website/src/content/community/releases/_index.en.md

 This is a bugfix release:

-* Fix issues in Azure cloud prepare:
+* Changes in Azure cloud prepare:
   * Machine set names are now based on region + uuid and limited to 20 characters to prevent issues with long cluster names.
   * Machine set creation and deletion logic was updated to prevent creation of multiple gateway nodes.
   * Image names are now retrieved from existing machine sets.
 * The namespace is now included in `EndpointSlice` names to avoid conflicts between services with the same name in multiple namespaces.
-* The `subctl gather` command will now gather iptables logs for Calico and kindnet CNIs.
+* The `subctl gather` command now gathers iptables logs for Calico and kindnet CNIs.
 * The `subctl cloud prepare` command no longer causes errors if the list of ports is empty.
 * Cloud cleanup for OpenStack now identifies and deletes failed MachineSets.
 * Bump k8s.io/client-go to 0.20.15 to fix CVE-2020-8565.